 This post contains affiliate links.

-Norfolk International is the nearest airport to the Outer Banks.
-From Norfolk to Nags Head, it’s about a 90 minute to two-hour drive.
+Norfolk International is the closest airport to the Outer Banks.
+From Norfolk to Nags Head, it’s about a 90-minute to two-hour drive.
 Located just outside of Norfolk, Virginia, this airport has direct flights to dozens of cities from as far west as Phoenix and Las Vegas.
 Norfolk International (ORF) is served by 13 airlines, including most major airlines and several regional airlines.

-My favorite place to compare prices on flights is Skyscanner which can allow you to find cheap domestic flights.
+My favorite place to compare prices on flights is Skyscanner, where you can find cheap domestic flights.

 You can even land at the first flight strip at the Wright Brothers Memorial!
 A cool splurge for aviation fans, for sure!